qingxin-meng/NDP-JSB/README.md

 # Nonparametric-Dirichlet-process-based-Latent-Factor-Model

 ## aknowledgement

-If you use the code or datasets in this resporsiry, please acknowedge the paper **"Fine-Grained Job Salary Benchmarking with a Nonparametric Dirichlet-process-based Latent Factor Model"**
+If you use the code or datasets in this respository, please acknowedge the paper **"Fine-Grained Job Salary Benchmarking with a Nonparametric Dirichlet-process-based Latent Factor Model"**

 ## data
 You can download the raw datasets used in this paper via the link:

 *https://drive.google.com/drive/folders/1eW_30c-ZHYfBip4GAed-DsG9OLqyJZXT?usp=sharing*